 Originally conceived of by Mark C. Hartz in 1954, the “Great American Pyramid” was once going to be a complex involving three pyramids on the banks of the Mississippi River.
 As a nod to the city’s namesake, the Memphis pyramids were to be built as two-thirds scale replicas of the famous Pyramids of Giza, located near the ancient city of Memphis in Egypt.

-Getting the project off the ground took decades, however, and it was actually Hartz’s son, Jon Brent Hartz, who designed what would ultimately become the Memphis Pyramid.
+Though it was originally going to be a complex of three pyramids like its namesake, getting the project off the ground took decades, and it was actually Marc Hartz’s son, Jon Brent Hartz, who designed what would ultimately become the Memphis Pyramid.
+By then, the ambitious three pyramid complex had been reduced to a single large pyramid—one of the largest in the world.
 The project broke ground in 1989, and the building first opened to the public in 1991.

 “[The] cosmic balance of the earth may have been disrupted...”